-Curricular Practical Training (CPT) is an off-campus training option for F-1 students when the practical training is an integral part of the established curriculum or academic program, and the student must be awarded academic credit.
-CPT is defined as "alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school."
-Prior authorization by an IAU DSO is required.
+F-1 students who engage in internships do so through Curricular Practical Training (CPT).
+F-1 students utilize CPT when practical training is an integral part of the established curriculum or academic program, and the student must be awarded academic credit.
+CPT is directly related to an F-1 student's major area of study.
+CPT is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
+CPT is granted by Career Services (CSV) with the main purpose of achieving a curricular objective.
+A designated school official (DSO) authorizes CPT in SEVIS and prints the authorization on the students' Form I-20.
+CPT authorization is employer-specific.
+F-1 students may only work for the employer listed on the Form I-20.